Silobreaker/MaltegoDocumentation/index.md

 #### Malicious IPs
 > Any &rarr; Malicious IPs returns `maltego.IPv4Address`

-> Finds related malicious IP-addresses on Silobreaker
+> Find IP addresses related to various malicious activity e.g., Malware or Threat Actors

-Silobreaker maintains lists of IPs that have been reported as _Malicous_.
-This will let you find Malicious IPs that are associated with the seed.
+This will let you find IPs which are associated with different Threat Actors and Malware.
+They may not necessarily be _malicious_ IP addresses, but they will be contextualized by malicious activity.

-This finds _Malicous_ _IPs_ that are listed as such in Silobreaker's internal lists.

 #### Attack Types
 > Any &rarr; Attack Types returns `maltego.Phrase`

 > Find related Attack Types, eg. 'Bootkit' or 'HTML-injection'

-Silobreaker maintains lists of attack types, this finds the Attack Types which is most frequently mentioned in association with the seed.
+This finds the Attack Types which are most frequently mentioned in association with the seed.

 #### Threat Actor
 > Any &rarr; Threat Actor returns `silobreaker.ThreatActor`